 173 | 143 | 103 | 864 | 804 | 884 | 870

-The first and foremost most critical question to ask is: does your parent meet the balance of the family test?
+The first and foremost critical question to ask when considering permanent residency for your parents is: does my parent (who is the main applicant) meet the balance of the family test?

 Put simply, the majority of your parent's (biological, adopted or step) children must be usually resident of Australia and Australian permanent residents or citizens.